Finding Baby Bear a home

 Mr. Chapman is still fostering the Chow Chow, whom he now calls "BB," and will advertise him for adoption after he is neutered and fully recovered.

-To allow for additional flexibility, flights booked now through June 30 can be changed for free over the next 12 months.
+Flights booked now through August 31 can be changed for free over the next 12 months to allow for additional flexibility.
 All existing travel can be changed without fees as well.
 See waiver for details: uafly.co/2M9vgLC

 Together, we are facing an unprecedented challenge.
 United Together, we rise to meet that challenge.